BlackBerry Dynamics

 Choose a platform and click Next.

 Discover the components and benefits of the BlackBerry Dynamics Secure Mobility Platform.
-This resource provides information about using the BlackBerry Dynamics SDK for iOS, Android, and Cordova.
+This resource provides information about using the BlackBerry Dynamics SDK for iOS, Android, Cordova and React Native.
 For more information about using the SDK for all available platforms, see the BlackBerry Dynamics SDK Documentation.

 The BlackBerry Dynamics SDK provides a powerful set of tools to ISV and enterprise developers.
 It allows developers to focus on building commercial and business apps rather than learning how to secure, deploy, and manage those apps.
 The BlackBerry Dynamics Platform includes: